SudheendraBS/adaptordie/lab1.md

 # Up Next

 Now that you are familiar with the API, you're ready to configure your Apigee Edge instance to quickly make a number of important improvements to the API.
+Keep your browser tab with API Studio open; we'll be returning to it in subsequent labs to make additional API calls.

 When you're ready, you can get started on [Lab 2 - Exposing the API through Apigee Edge](lab2.md).